-The Easiest Way to Cut Up a Pineapple
+The Easiest Way to Cut a Pineapple

-For rounds: Lay the pineapple on its side after trimming both ends and slicing off the prickly skin.
+For pineapple spears or chunks, you want to halve the pineapple lengthwise through he core, then halve lengthwise again.
+Slice off the fibrous center core, then lie the pineapple flat and cut into spears or wedges as desired.
+To cut your pineapple into rounds, start by laying the fruit on its side after trimming both ends and slicing off the prickly skin.
 Slice the pineapple crosswise into rounds.
 To remove the core, use a biscuit cutter to punch out the center.